Paurakh4/hamro-patro-scrapper/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License

-MIT License - see LICENSE file for details

 ## 🙏 Acknowledgments

-- **Hamro Patro**: For providing the calendar data
-- **Original Contributors**: For the initial implementation
+- **Original Contributors**: [@samundrak](https://github.com/samundrak) For the initial implementation
 - **Community**: For feedback and suggestions

 ---

-**Note**: This scraper is for educational and personal use.
+**Note**: This scraper is for educational purposes only.
 Please be respectful to the Hamro Patro website and follow their terms of service.